earlvanze/MoneySheets/README.md

 Make your own copy of the Google spreadsheet linked above and replace GSHEET_ID with your own Google Sheet's ID (derived from the URL https://docs.google.com/spreadsheets/d/{SPREADSHEET_ID})

-You can also pass this in as a command-line argument to override the default global variable one time

 If you renamed the specific sheet 'Transactions!A:I' inside the Google Sheets file or modified the number of columns, replace RANGE_NAME with the new name along with the new range of columns.

-Note that if you modify the number of columns, you may also want to modify the columns list in save_csv() to match.
-Or not, since the save_csv() function does not affect the append_to_gsheet() function.

-What is important is that if you want to save a csv of the listings, the number of columns in the output_data list returned by get_properties() and passed in to save_csv() MUST match the number of items in columns[], or Python will throw an exception.

-Example: 'Transactions!A:I'

 ## Step 4: Run the program
 Run the sample using the following command